edwinm/Arduino-DCF77-oled-clock/README.md

 # Arduino clock

-Clock made using
+Clock made using:

 * Arduino UNO
-* DCF77 receiver for digital radio signals
+* DCF77 receiver for longwave time signals
-* OLED display
 * U8g2 graphical library

 See the [DCF77 OLED Clock](https://www.hackster.io/edwin-martin/dcf77-oled-clock-8a860a) for more information.